iMissile/Self.Writing/Analysts/MonitoringConception.md

 - [A Guide to Fault Detection and Diagnosis](http://gregstanleyandassociates.com/whitepapers/FaultDiagnosis/faultdiagnosis.htm), в частности
   - [Fault Management - the Overall Process and Life Cycle of a Fault](http://gregstanleyandassociates.com/whitepapers/FaultDiagnosis/Fault-Management/fault-management.htm);
   - [Neural Nets for Fault Detection and Diagnosis](http://gregstanleyandassociates.com/whitepapers/FaultDiagnosis/NeuralNets/neuralnets.htm)

+# Web инструменты (на оформление)
+- [BrowserStack](https://www.browserstack.com/).
+Live, Web-Based Browser Testing Instant access to all desktop and mobile browsers.
+Say goodbye to your setup of virtual machines and devices.
+- [Less](http://lesscss.org/) is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.
+Less runs inside Node, in the browser and inside Rhino.
+There are also many 3rd party tools that allow you to compile your files and watch for changes.
+- [Pattern Lab](http://patternlab.io/) is a collection of tools to help you create atomic design systems.
+- [Sketch 3](http://bohemiancoding.com/sketch/).
+Professional digital design for Mac.
+Sketch gives you the power, flexibility and speed you always wanted in a lightweight and easy-to-use package.
+Finally you can focus on what you do best: Design.
+- [GRUNT](http://gruntjs.com/).
+The JavaScript Task Runner
+- [Macaw](http://macaw.co/) provides the same flexibility as your favorite image editor but also writes semantic HTML and remarkably succinct CSS.
+It's time to expect more from a web design tool.
+Stop writing code, start drawing it.
+- [Coda 2](https://panic.com/coda/).
+Coda is everything you need to hand-code a website, in one beautiful app.
+- [Emmet](http://emmet.io/) — the essential toolkit for web-developers.
+Emmet is a plugin for many popular text editors which greatly improves HTML & CSS workflow:
+- [Typecast](http://typecast.com/) by Monotype.
+Design for the reader by putting type first Use Typecast to create visual and semantic designs.
+Check for readability, rendering and beauty then share a working prototype of your design.
+- [StyleTiles](http://styletil.es/).
+A Visual Web Design Process for Clients & Responsive Web.